anagorko/markov_curves/README.md

 Below we describe steps needed to extend `elementary.py` to generate diagrams and sequence for paper

-G. C. Bell, A. Nagórko "A construction of {N}\"obeling manifolds of arbitrary weight"
+G. C. Bell, A. Nagórko "A construction of Nobeling manifolds of arbitrary weight"

 Steps: